denniskuczynski/beanstalkd_view/README.md

 bundle exec beanstalkd_view

 (This will use the vegas gem to launch the Sinatra app on an available port.)

+Alternatively, a Rackup file is provided.
+To use: cd into the beanstalkd_view directory and execute the rackup command.

 Screenshot
 ------------------------